 Other studies have found that children who spend a significant amount of time playing outdoors experience less myopia progression than children who are homebodies.
 Researchers theorize that looking at distant objects, such as a ball flying through the air at the far end of a sports field, and sunshine play a role in myopia prevention.

 Not surprisingly, most eye doctors recommend limiting the amount of time a child stares at a digital screen in order to safeguard their eye health and overall wellbeing.
-To learn more about myopia or to slow its progression, contact Myopia Management Center At Professional Vision Care today.
+To learn more about myopia or to slow its progression, contact Myopia Management Clinic At Professional Vision Care today.

 - A: - Blurred vision: Using a digital screen for long periods of time can result in blurry vision, especially when focusing on distant objects.